A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Substations are categorized by their:

-- Purpose: Generating, Grid, Distribution, and Special-Purpose.
+- Purpose: Generating, Grid, Distribution, and Special-Purpose

-- Construction: Outdoor, Indoor, Pole-Mounted, Underground.
+- Construction: Outdoor, Indoor, Pole-Mounted, Underground

 Steps in Substation Design

-At Keentel Engineering, substation design follows a methodical 8-step approach:
+substation design follows a methodical 8-step approach:

-- Equipment Selection: Aligning with operational requirements.
+- Equipment Selection: Aligning with operational requirements and applicable standards.

-- Control Design: Protection schematics, SCADA integration.
+- Control Design: Protection schematics, SCADA integration, and coordination of substation protection and control equipment.

-- Construction Support: Field assistance and modifications.
+- Construction Support: Field assistance, design modifications, and coordination during substation civil construction.

 Bus-Bar Arrangements